 I'm sure Trump had nothing to do with it.

-You think maybe they want to shut the government down this week, but it's not going to help them politically.
+Maybe they want to shut the government down this week, but it's not going to help them politically.

 I'll tell you what I think people want today.

-And I'll tell you why I think Trump is as popular as he is, especially in Red State America.
+And I'll tell you why I think Trump is as popular as he is, especially in red state America.

 Two-thirds think Democrats are out of touch because the American people just gave them eight years and they've done nothing.